WWII Code Talker and longtime NM lawmaker dies at 94

 “At the age of 12, I was in kindergarten,” Pinto told the Albuquerque Journal in a 2007 interview.
 “I guess I did all right.”

+Pinto also recalled that his grandparents told of being forced at gunpoint from their land in the 1860s by the U.S. Army in the forced relocation of the Navajo people on foot to southern New Mexico.

-After serving as a Navajo Code Talker — a group of radio men translating American coordinates and messages into an indecipherable code based on the Navajo language — Pinto had to take an English test four times before he was finally admitted into the University of New Mexico’s College of Education.
-He graduated with a bachelor’s in elementary education at 39 and eventually earned his master’s.
+After serving as a Code Talker — a group of radio men who translated American coordinates and messages into an indecipherable code based on the Navajo language — Pinto had to take an English test four times before he was finally admitted into the University of New Mexico’s College of Education.

+He graduated with a bachelor’s in elementary education at 39, and eventually earned his master’s, becoming a teacher and a truancy officer in Gallup.

-Like many returning Native American veterans, Pinto delved into politics to address the needs of impoverished indigenous populations.
+Pinto delved into politics to address the needs of impoverished indigenous populations.
 The Democrat won a seat in state Senate in 1976 as one of the state’s first Native American senators.

 An unassuming appearance and manner belied Pinto’s political determination that carried him through 42 years in the Legislature.
 Laurie Canepa, the senior librarian for the Legislative Council Service, said that made him the longest serving senator in state history.